ndrg42/AISC/README.md

   # Run Experiments
   We can reproduce 3 experiments:
   ```
+  #We can run the experiments from any folder
-  #First move in the project_aisc forlder
+  #First move in the project_aisc folder
   cd project_aisc

   #Train and test the model